yahia3200/Body-Level-Classification/README.md

 <!-- TODO: Add the used params -->

 The learning curves plot shows that the model is slightly overfitting the training data.
 The training error is lower than the validation error, which means that the model is not generalizing well to unseen data.
-This is a common problem with logistic regression models, and it can be addressed by using regularization techniques such as regularization as shown in the [Regularization](#regularization) section in the Appendix.
+This is a common problem with logistic regression models, and it can be addressed by using some techniques such as regularization as shown in the [Regularization](#regularization) section in the Appendix.

 #### Partial Dependence Plot